markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-The heading content can be indented up to three spaces, and need
+The heading content can be preceded by up to three spaces of indentation, and
-not line up with the underlining:
+need not line up with the underlining:

 ```````````````````````````````` example
    Foo